Molecular Communication Theoretical Modeling and Analysis of SARS-CoV2 Transmission in Human Respiratory System: System Model

 The existing works studying ACE2 distribution and mucus flow do not comment on differentiations within a region, i.e., ACE2 are homogeneously distributed.
 Hence, our model assumes cylindrical symmetry.

-The virus moves under the influence of the mucus flow from nasal cavity to the alveoli.
+The virus moves under the influence of the mucus flow from nasal cavity to the alveoli\cite{mucus, mucus2}.
 We partition the respiratory system into seven parts, namely {\it Nasal Cavity, Larynx, Pharynx, Trachea, Bronchi, Bronchiole and Alveoli}.
 Our model is presented in Fig. \ref{fig:system2}.
-Due to the complicated structure of the tracheobronchial tree, we assign transition regions to the closest region.
-Furthermore, since after each branching, the individual branches become narrower but more numerous, we used the surface area, $S_i$, of each of the seven regions, $i \in \{1,2,...,7\}$, to calculate its corresponding radii values, $r_i$ as
+Because of the complicated structure of the bronchial tree, we assign transition regions to the closest region.
+Following bronchi, the respiratory tract branches out 22 more times.
+Due to this continuous branching in the lungs, we assign the sections where oxygen exchange occurs to alveoli and sections where no oxygen exchange occurs to bronchiole, meaning first 18 branches are assigned to bronchiole and last four to alveoli.\cite{gehrs_annexe} Furthermore, since after each branching, the individual branches become narrower but more numerous, we used the surface area, $S_i$, of each of the seven regions, $i \in \{1,2,...,7\}$, to calculate its corresponding radii values, $r_i$ as

 where $l_i$ is the length of the $i^{th}$ region.
-The resultant the respiratory tract is shown in Fig. \ref{fig:system3}.
+The resultant the respiratory tract, obtained by stacking cylinders, each with the radius and height of its corresponding segment, is shown in Fig. \ref{fig:system3}.
 Note that Fig. \ref{fig:system3} is not to scale, as the corresponding radii for alveol region is two orders larger than the next region, i.e., bronchiole region.
 Due to the cylindrical symmetry assumption, we can make a longitudinal cut through any point on the model and unwrap the respiratory tract.

 Upon entering the mucus and periciliary layer, viruses use their viral S-spike proteins to bind to ACE2 receptors on host cell surfaces \cite{guo2020origin}.
 We will use the binding rate, $\lambda$, to describe the binding process.
 Due to the spherical shape of the coronavirus, we safely ignore the effect of the orientation of the virus at the time when it makes contact with the ACE2 receptor.